Animal field guide

 - The replacement keeps the AnimalDex number filled with a unique species.

 To find Common Chiffchaff in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside this species uses the habitat described by its biology and principle, giving the new catalog slot a real ecological setting instead of a duplicate capture label. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: europe, north_africa_middle_east, sub_saharan_africa.
+This species uses the habitat described by its biology and principle, giving the new catalog slot a real ecological setting instead of a duplicate capture label. than by covering too much ground.

 - Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.